Interior of Parable Coffee in Columbus (photo by Nicholas Dekker)

 This favorite Columbus spot launched by Jeffrey Clark and Ben Willis aims to make change part of its mission.

 Jeffrey Clark and Ben Willis met while working in Columbus coffee shops and, over the years, talked increasingly about opening their own place.
-In late 2020, the duo launched Parable Coffee inside Columbus’ Comune restaurant, and it quickly became a local favorite.
+In late 2020, the duo launched Parable Cafe inside Columbus’ Comune restaurant, and it quickly became a local favorite.

 In summer 2022, Clark and Willis moved into their own space on South High Street downtown.
 The new digs sit in the corner of the former Lazarus department store building, complete with tall windows, globe-shaped lights and loads of greenery.